Delplanqueia dilutella

 Delplanqueia dilutella is a species of moth in the family Pyralidae.
 It was described by Michael Denis and Ignaz Schiffermüller in 1775.
 It is found in most of Europe (except Norway and Ukraine), east to Russia, Turkey, Iran and Mongolia.

+The wingspan is 18–26 mm.

+The forewings are ferruginous-ochreous, more or less suffusedly mixed with dull crimson and sometimes in disc with blackish; costal half and sometimes a subbasal fascia suffusedly mixed with white; lines whitish, first dark-edged posteriorly, second on both sides; two black transversely placed discal dots; some indistinct blackish terminal dots.
+Hindwings fuscous or light fuscous, darker terminally.